fibo/fibo.github.io/_posts/2013-11-07-working-with-git-branches.md

 ## Cleanup local branches

-Show branched that are already merged (be careful, it also shows the main branch)
+Show branches that are already merged (be careful, it also shows the main branch)

 ```sh
 git branch --merged